 Safety – Japan expand

 The homicide rate (the number of murders per 100,000 inhabitants) is a more reliable measure of a country’s safety level because, unlike other crimes, murders are usually always reported to the police.
-According to the latest OECD data, Japan’s homicide rate is 0.4, one of the lowest rates in the OECD, where the average homicide rate is 2.2.
+According to the latest OECD data, Japan’s homicide rate is 0.3, the lowest rate in the OECD, where the average homicide rate is 4.1.
 In Japan, the homicide rate is nearly the same for men and for women.

 Fear of crime is another important indicator as it can constrain behaviour, restrict freedom and threaten the foundation of communities.
 Despite a general reduction in assault rates in the past five years, in many OECD countries feelings of security have declined.
-In Japan, 67% of people feel safe walking alone at night, in line with the OECD average.
+In Japan, 77% of people feel safe walking alone at night, higher than the OECD average of 69%.
 While men are at a greater risk of being victims of assaults and violent crimes, women report lower feelings of security than men.
 This has been explained by a greater fear of sexual attacks, the feeling they must also protect their children and their concern that they may be seen as partially responsible.

 More ResourcesHow's Life? at a Glance

 Work-Life Balance – Japan expand

 Finding a suitable balance between work and life is a challenge for all workers, especially working parents.
 Some couples would like to have (more) children, but do not see how they could afford to stop working.
 Other parents are happy with the number of children in their family, but would like to work more.
 This is a challenge to governments because if parents cannot achieve their desired work/life balance, not only is their welfare lowered but so is development in the country.